top of page

 1841-1904

 Antonín Dvořák was a Czech Austro-Hungarian composer.
-He frequently employed rhythms and other aspects of the folk music of Moravia and his native Bohemia, following the Romantic-era nationalist example of his predecessor Bedřich Smetana.
+He frequently employed rhythms and other aspects of the folk music of Moravia and his native Bohemia in his work, following the Romantic-era nationalist example of his predecessor Bedřich Smetana.
 Dvořák's style has been described as "the fullest recreation of a national idiom with that of the symphonic tradition, absorbing folk influences and finding effective ways of using them."

 Dvořák's second piano quartet is big, rich and powerful, spanning a traditional four-movement plan.
 The first movement, in a grand sonata form, features the composer's love of long, lyrical themes.
 The slow second movement is a song of tremendous beauty whose combination of grace, color and passionate emotional outpouring makes apparent Dvořák's admiration for Schubert.
 The third scherzo movement begins as a gentle, swaying folk waltz that gradually accelerates to a driving urgency by the end of the movement.
 The super-charged finale contains a lively folk dance replete with pizzicato and bristling piano figurations emulating the Gypsy dulcimer.